I Dood It: Production

 The rather ungrammatical title was from one of Red Skelton's radio catchphrases of the day.
 In 1942 Jack Owens, The Cruising Crooner, wrote a song for Skelton based on it: "I Dood It!
 (If I Do, I Get a Whippin')", but that song does not appear in this film.

 Jimmy Dorsey's theme song "Contrasts" appears in the film.
 He also performs the jazz and pop standard "Star Eyes" which he was the first to release.
 The film opens with the Jimmy Dorsey orchestra performing Count Basie's "One O'Clock Jump".
 As the tempo and energy of the music increases several couples can be seen dancing in the confined space in front of their theater seats, and other fans leave their seats to stand in front of the band stage.

 Dance direction in the film was by Bobby Connolly, and the "Western Rope Dance," assisted by Bob Eberly and Jimmy Dorsey's Orchestra, is the second scene in the film.

+Joe Yule Sr. is Mickey Rooney's father.